apache/flink-kubernetes-operator/docs/content/docs/operations/configuration.md

 ## Dynamic Operator Configuration

 The Kubernetes operator supports dynamic config changes through the operator ConfigMaps.
-Dynamic operator configuration can be enabled by setting `kubernetes.operator.dynamic.config.enabled`  to true.
+Dynamic operator configuration is enabled by default, and can be disabled by setting `kubernetes.operator.dynamic.config.enabled`  to false.
 Time interval for checking dynamic config changes is specified by `kubernetes.operator.dynamic.config.check.interval` of which default value is 5 minutes.

 Verify whether dynamic operator configuration updates is enabled via the `deploy/flink-kubernetes-operator` log has: